22nd April 2020

 Tip 3: look out for changes

-We’ve come to the end of our post series on caring for your dental implants, but the help and advice doesn’t stop there.
-View Part 1 to find out some other tips, and of course contact our friendly team of dentists here at our Clapham Common dental practice for an appointment – even if you’re interested in a treatment other than tooth implants!
+We’ve come to the end of our post series on caring for your dental implants, but the help and advice don’t stop there.
+View Part 1 to find out some other tips, and of course, contact our friendly team of dentists here at our Clapham Common dental practice or simply book online for an appointment – even if you’re interested in treatment other than tooth implants!

 More Dental Implant posts here